-A few weeks ago we heard from some of the industry’s leading minds on how their areas of the voiceover business have fared during this difficult year for the world.
+A few weeks ago we heard from some of the leading minds on how their areas of the voiceover industry have fared during this difficult year for the world.
 Today, this blog series concludes with insights from a new set of VO movers and shakers, including power agent Portia Scott of the Coast to Coast Talent Group, TV Narration star Thom Pinto, and talent manager/branding expert Celia Siegel.

-division with a great staff representing both adult and youth talent in all areas of voiceover.
-Portia’s
+Portia Scott is currently The Director of Voiceover at Coast to Coast Talent Group.
+She runs the division with a great staff representing adult and youth talent in all areas of voiceover.
+Portia’s clients have booked hundreds of broadcast TV & Radio Commercials and several National Campaigns

 such as Wells Fargo, Wendy’s, and T-Mobile to name a few.
-Her talent can been found as series regulars
+Her talent can been found as series regulars on Disney TV Animation, Nickelodeon, Cartoon Network, Dreamworks TV and Feature Animation, and a plethora of Animated Feature Films.

 than two decades.
 He’s currently heard on “Charles Manson” for the History